 Setting up the local repository

-Setting up a local repository involves moving the tarball to the selected mirror server and extracting the tarball to create the repository.
+The second step is to set up a local repository.
+In this step, you move the tarball to the selected mirror server and extract the tarball to create the repository.

 Copy the repository tarballs to the web server directory and expand (uncompress)

 Change to the web server directory that you created earlier.

 cd /var/www/html/All content in this directory is served by the web server.